Daniel-prz/advanced-babel-webpack/README.md

 Configured webpack.config to production mode for tree shaking
 Verify dynamic imports by testing out button in browser
 Button should generate text 'Hello' on webpage
+Unused code should be excluded from bundled 909.main.js file